Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Now when the `#[derive(Describe)]` attribute is added to a struct, the Rust compiler automatically generates an implementation of the `describe()` method that can be called to print the name of the struct and the names of its fields.
+Now, when the `#[derive(Describe)]` attribute is added to a struct, the Rust compiler automatically generates an implementation of the `describe()` method that can be called to print the name of the struct and the names of its fields.

 ```rust
 #[derive(Describe)]